 Accountancy is the process by which financial information about a business is recorded, classified, summarised, interpreted and communicated.

-In the second year you will concentrate on the regulatory framework of accounting practice, standard setting, the use of cost information and the provision of information for decision making and the operation of the financial markets.
+You will concentrate on the regulatory framework of accounting practice, standard setting, the use of cost information and the provision of information for decision making and the operation of the financial markets.
 You will also study business law and statistics.

 Years 3 and 4

-In your third and fourth years you will study taxation, and advanced financial accounting and audit; in addition you will complete a dissertation, an extended piece of personal research on a topic of your own choice guided by a member of academic staff.
+You will study taxation, and advanced financial accounting and audit; in addition you will complete a dissertation, an extended piece of personal research on a topic of your own choice guided by a member of academic staff.

 As a BAcc Honours student, you will be able to apply to study abroad, provided you achieve good grades in first and second years.
-There are currently two options available: the Erasmus Exchange Scheme and the International Exchange Programme.

 If you study Accountancy with Languages you will be required to study abroad in your chosen language as part of the programme.
 If you need to acquire or revise your language skills, we can provide specialist language courses.